keu/docs/astro/modify-cluster.md

 description: Request changes to an existing Astro cluster.
 ---

-## Overview

-Unless otherwise specified, new clusters on Astro are created with a set of default configurations.
-Depending on your use case, you may decide that you want to modify an existing cluster to run a different configuration.
+Unless otherwise specified, new Clusters on Astro are created with a set of default configurations.
+Depending on your use case, you may decide that you want to modify an existing Cluster to run a different configuration.

 For example, if you have a new set of DAGs that require significantly more CPU and Memory than your existing workloads, you may be interested in modifying a cluster on AWS to run `m5.8xlarge` nodes instead of `m5.4xlarge` nodes.
 You might also want to modify a cluster's maximum node count from the default of 20 to better fit your expected workload.